 Remember that sales employers always want somebody who has what is most commonly referred to as a "consultative selling" approach.
-More or less, the term refers to a sales style that aims to uncover the client's needs as opposed to the infamous sales style portrayed in the film Glengarry Glen Ross, which was most famously known for the mentality that, regardless of what the client wants or is best for them, close the deal.
+More or less, the term refers to a sales style that aims to uncover the client's needs as opposed to the infamous sales style portrayed in the film Glengarry Glen Ross, which was most famously known for the mentality that regardless of what the client wants or is best for them, close the deal.

-Salary negotiation is the #1 most difficult aspect of the job search for many applicants in the sales and marketing arena.
+Salary negotiation is the #1 most challenging aspect of the job search for many applicants in the sales and marketing arena.
 If you are not trained in negotiation, use what we refer to as the "work with" collaborative method.

 It means having the mentality that the employer is your partner, not your adversary, and together your job is to work towards a solution that will have you employed by the firm.

 If you think of negotiation in terms of winners and losers, you're going to end up the latter.

 During an interview for a sales job, your abilities will be on direct display.
 Hiring managers and interviewers will be looking to see how confident you are in selling yourself, for evidence that you possess sales skills, and to get a sense of your familiarity with the company's products or services.

 Indeed.
 "Consultative Selling: Definition, Techniques and Examples."
 Accessed Jan.
 16, 2020.